-FASD was not on the public health radar, and Australian health professionals were “insufficiently aware of the FASD diagnosis or how to make it”, Professor Elliott, a Professor of Paediatrics and Child Health based at the Children’s Hospital in Westmead, Sydney, says.
+FASD was not on the public health radar, and Australian health professionals were “insufficiently aware of the FASD diagnosis or how to make it”, says Professor Elliott, a professor of paediatrics and child health based at the Children's Hospital Westmead Clinical School.

-Her pioneering work, unyielding advocacy and leadership have crystallised and founded national surveillance, a national register, an online hub that is believed to be unique internationally and clinical and research networks.
+They also established national surveillance, a national register, an online hub, and clinical and research networks.

 “The key to the success of the Lililwan Project is that it was initiated by Aboriginal communities.
 Aboriginal leaders identified that the University was already doing research in this area and invited us to partner with them.”

 In the long term, the study’s impact has been astonishing.
-It led to a national inquiry into FASD, which resulted in almost $20 million funding nationally that was invested in service models; an Australian guide to diagnosis; a national advisory committee for the federal government, chaired by Professor Elliott, support for families and other initiatives.
+It led to a national inquiry into FASD, which resulted in almost $20 million funding nationally that was invested in service models.
+It also led to an Australian guide to diagnosis, support for families, and a national advisory committee for the federal government, chaired by Professor Elliott.

 Professor Elliott has steered many of the national initiatives that will underpin Australia’s prevention efforts for years to come.

 FASD prevalence in the general Australian population remains unknown, but given that about 60 percent of Australian women in both Aboriginal and non-Indigenous communities drink alcohol in pregnancy, eliminating the disorder is no easy task.